The Optimum Dog Food Review: Tested & Evaluated 2023

 Wondering if you should try Optimum for your dog?
 This dry food seems to be easy to find and it’s also endorsed by celebrity vet Chris Brown.

 Is it a good option or should you pass?
-We did our research and our Optimum dry dog food review has everything you should know about this popular brand.
+We did our research so you don't have to read any further than this comprehensive review.
+After teaming up with canine nutritionists, vets, and an array of enthusiastic pet parents, we spent weeks trying out everything Optimum offers our dogs to suss out if this brand should be your new go-to.
+Ahead, our Optimum dry dog food review has everything you should know about this popular brand.

 Hint: we weren’t thrilled with our findings.